-Childhood movement disorders are a diverse group of neurologic conditions manifested by excessive abnormal involuntary movements (hyperkinesias), paucity of movement, or other disorders of motor control (eg, ataxia).
+Childhood movement disorders are a diverse group of neurologic conditions manifested by an excess of abnormal or involuntary movements (hyperkinesias), a paucity of movement, or other disorders of motor control (eg, ataxia).
 Diagnosis and treatment rest on recognition of the primary phenomenology of the movements.
-The authors have categorized the principal childhood movement disorders based on phenomenology.
+The author has categorized the principal childhood movement disorders based on phenomenology.
 Once phenomenology has been identified, treatment can be initiated and differential etiology can be narrowed.
 In this article, the most common causes of each category of movement disorders will be expounded.
-Pediatric movement disorders is a rapidly developing area of medicine with many recent genetic advances and an ever expanding understanding of clinical phenotypes and pathophysiology of the previously described entities.
 Pediatric movement disorders is a rapidly developing area of medicine with many recent genetic advances and an ever-expanding understanding of clinical phenotypes and pathophysiology of the previously described entities.
 Advances include identification of the genetic basis, expansion of the known clinical phenotypes of many of the genetic dystonias, choreas, and ataxias, and knowledge about the natural history and treatment of NMDA receptor encephalitis.
 The scope of this article is to give a general overview of movement disorders affecting the pediatric population.
 Individual conditions are often discussed in more detail in other MedLink Neurology articles.
 Relevant review references are also provided.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.

 If you are a subscriber, please log in.

 If you are a former subscriber or have registered before, please log in first and then click select a Service Plan or contact Subscriber Services.
 Site license users, click the Site License Acces link on the Homepage at an authorized computer.